-Maguire, a Democrat, was the representative for Nebraska's 1st congressional district from 1909 to 1915.
+Maguire was the representative for Nebraska’s 1st congressional district and was a Democrat.
+He served from 1909 to 1915.

 From Mar 1909 to Mar 1915, Maguire missed 8 of 742 roll call votes, which is 1.1%.
 This is better than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|